jonas-frei/AMRS-exercises/README.md

     `./make.sh`

-9. Deploy your project to the target
+9. If you are working on the beaglebone blue or CB20, deploy your project to the target

-    - Connect the Beaglebone Blue Board to the host
+    - Connect the Beaglebone Blue/CB20 Board to the host

     - Execute the `deploy.sh` script from within the main project folder

         `./deploy.sh`

-10. SSH into the target and run the application.
+10. If you are working on the beaglebone blue or CB20, SSH into the target and run the application.
+Otherwhise directly run the application on the host.

 11. Start working on your own project by modifying the code, creating new blocks and sequences, ...